contao/package-metadata/docs/en/README.md

 package is the fact that it's registered on [packagist.org][5].
 For private packages, the Contao Manager does currently not provide any automated installation process so providing a homepage link to describe how a user can obtain and install the package is required.

+The Contao Manager shows meaningful information for all packages, for example, a list of requirements.
+This information is provided by the `composer.json` and thus is only available for public packages.
+To add this information for private packages, you can add a `composer.json` to your metadata.

 ## Spell checking